programminghistorian/ph-submissions/en/drafts/originals/exploring-text-collections-via-rag.md

 # Function to extract metadata from each document for Qdrant indexing
 def extract_metadata_for_qdrant(record, metadata=None):
     """
-    Extract metadata from a document for Qdrant indexing.

     Args:
         record (dict): The document record.
         metadata (dict, optional): An existing metadata dictionary to update.
 Defaults to None.

     Returns:
         dict: The updated metadata dictionary.
     """
     if metadata is None:
         metadata = {}